 Back in Australia I then did the same trip in the 993.
 Much more fun, albeit with a lot less room for luggage.
 No room for the BMX that trip.
 Fast forward to 2011 when the Porsche dealer in Melbourne made an offer to buy my car as they needed one for the 50th anniversary of Porsche in Australia.
 By this time I was travelling full time and the car was basically in storage more time than not.
 I had the option to buy it back 12 months later.
 That coincided with my move to the US so I didn’t take it back.
 In hindsight it might have been a good investment as it seems to have enjoyed about 75% appreciation in value…

 That brings me to the 2010 Porsche 997 GT3.
-Based on South Florida and buying a car in Houston, Texas meant a 1200 mile mini road trip.
+Based in South Florida and buying a car in Houston, Texas meant a 1200 mile mini road trip.
 Driving through the rain with tyres not recommended for wet weather was a bit un-nerving.
-I still have that car and have done a few trips here and there including down to the Florida Keys, up to Myrtle Beach, South Carolina and a few others around Florida.
+I still have that car and have done a few trips here and there including down to the Florida Keys, up through the Carolinas, Tennessee and a bit of Kentucky.
+Plus a few others around Florida.

 Daily driving a GT3 can be a bit difficult at times so I looked for something a bit easier.
 Enter the 2006 BMW M3 in July 2015.
 This was an E46 model with the ZCP competition package.
 Again, it involved a 1000 mile road trip from just west of Washington DC to South Florida.
 Also managed a few smaller road trips around Florida and one extended one through Georgia, North Carolina and South Carolina.
 With more time expected away from South Florida than there, I sold this after 2.5 years in January 2018.